How To... - DIY Finishing - Crafting ideas - Finishing Techniques

 In short, the recommendations would be as follows:

-• analyse the object thoroughly to discover any problems,
+• analyze the object thoroughly to uncover any problems,

-• First of all, remove the accumulated dirt, it might be enough,
+• First of all, remove the accumulated dirt, that might be enough,

-• do not apply varnish over dirt and never over cracks.
+• do not apply varnish over dirt and under no circumstances over cracks.
 Do not apply polyurethane varnish over nitro varnish (I saw such a recommendation on the group), they are not compatible.
-Old objects are generally finished with shellac or nitrocellulose varnish, and re-coating can be done with nitrocellulose varnish,
+Old objects are generally finished with shellac or nitrocellulose varnish, and recoating can be done with nitrocellulose varnish,

-• Wax can be used to refresh the old look, but only after they have been sanitised.
+• Wax can be used to refresh the old look, but only after they have been sanitized.
 Polished wax has a satin sheen.
-You can't get mirror shine with wax,
+You can't get a mirror shine with wax,

-• if you decide to remove old layers of varnish, you should know that it is not easy.
-Choose this as a last resort and call in the experts if you have never done this before.
-You may find that it is difficult along the way and abandon the project.
-The bad news is that by the time you abandon it, you may have ruined it further.
+• if you decide to remove old varnish, you should know that it is not easy.
+Choose this as a last resort and call in the professionals if you have never done this before.
+You may discover that it's hard along the way and abandon the project.
+The bad thing is that, by the time you abandon it, you may ruin it further.

 I hope you find the information interesting.
-If you have any questions or queries, please leave them in the space below.
-I will certainly answer them.
+If you have any questions or queries, please leave them below in the space provided.
+I will certainly reply.

 About the author